hades-k/bio_seq_analyzer/README.md

 ---

+## Documentation

+Full documentation can be found [here](https://github.com/hades-k/bio_seq_analyzer/blob/main/documentation.md)

+---

 ## Notes
-- The code is written to be clear and modular, following OOP principles like encapsulation, inheritance, and abstraction.
+- The code is designed to be modular and follows OOP principles.
-- You can extend the system by adding new analysis tools or web features easily.
+- The system can be extended with new analysis tools or web features.
-- For any issues, check the terminal for error messages or use the command-line interface in the modules for debugging.
+- For debugging, check terminal error messages or use the command-line interface of individual modules.

 ---

 ## Credits
 - Developed for Advanced Programming 2024/2025
-- Project Specification: Andrea Giovanni Nuzzolese
+- Professor: Andrea Giovanni Nuzzolese
-- Author: [Your Name Here]
+- Authors: Salma Maria Mede, Aidana Kaukenova